SFGLab/LoopSage/README.md

 ## How to use?

+The main script is `LoopSage.py`.
 The implementation of the code is very easy and it can be described in the following lines,

 ```python
 N_steps, MC_step, burnin, T, T_min = int(1e4), int(2e2), 1000, 5,1